ardentgwc2016/ardentgwc2016.github.io/findingnemo/README.txt

-Jenna and Isabelle's GWC final project: this is the story of Finding Nemo
+Jenna and Isabel's GWC final project: this is the story of Finding Nemo

 codesters urls
 embed into website: